It's great to have you with us a slightly impaired Doctor of Democracy today, still hampered by the ravages of the common cold virus.

 He was a pretty big liberal.

-He couldn't be he could Nixon guy couldn't get the Republican nomination for president today.
+Nixon guy couldn't get the Republican nomination for president today.

-Why this Nixon guy, this Nixon guy created the EPA.
+Why, this Nixon guy, this Nixon guy created the EPA.

-The environment liberals love boy.
+The environment liberals love for.

 This Nixon guy went out there and created OSHA.

-This whatever this is, it's a history channel tonight.
+It's a history channel tonight.

-It's not a biography, but it's and of course it got talk about Watergate and it goes through the whole mess here.
+And of course, it got to talk about Watergate and it goes through the whole mess here.

-Uh but the point is that I said a long time ago that the the the Bush presidency reminds me a lot of the Nixon presidency, more than like a Reagan presidency, because uh President Bush has reached out to his enemies, the left, just as Nixon did, and Nixon gave them wage and price controls, and Bush has given them uh uh the right to write education bills with Ted Kennedy and so forth.
+But the point is that I said a long time ago that the Bush presidency reminds me a lot of the Nixon presidency more than like a Reagan presidency because President Bush has reached out to his enemies, the left, just as Nixon did.

-Uh We had uh steel tariffs, the president put steel tariffs on.
+The president put steel tariffs on.

 We had the drug bill.